Ancient Diplomacy: What can it teach us?

 The history of drinks: Beer

 Although wine was consumed in Mesopotamia, it never reached the level of popularity that beer maintained for thousands of years.
 The Sumerian proverb says: 'He who does not know beer, does not know good.'
-Hymn to Ninkasi describes, in poetic terms, the step-by-step process of Sumerian beer brewing - thus, we have the first written beer recipe, dating back to 1800 BC.
+Hymn to Ninkasi describes, in poetic terms, the step-by-step process of Sumerian beer brewing.
+Thus, we have the first written beer recipe, dating back to 1800 BC.

 Beer became popular, not only because of the taste and its effects but because it was healthier to drink than the water of the region.
 The Babylonians had some 70 varieties, and beer was enjoyed by both gods and humans.

 Beer was brewed by women, at home, as a supplement to meals.
 It was a thick drink, made from barley, and had to be consumed through a straw to avoid barley hulls.
-Once it developed into a commercial enterprise, the business was taken over by men who recognised how lucrative it could be, which led to the development of large-scale breweries.
+Once it developed into a commercial enterprise, the business was taken over by men who recognised how lucrative it could be.
+This led to the development of large-scale breweries.
 In the Epic of Gilgamesh, the hero, distraught over the death of his friend, meets a barmaid who suggests that he should relax and have beer.

 Egyptians loved their beer as much as the Mesopotamians, and breweries were built all around Egypt.
 The goddess Hathor was known as the mistress of drunkenness, which increased the goddess's popularity.